markmerker/thinkcspy/_sources/PythonTurtle/LPS/Unit2Launches.rst

     drawStepDown()
     drawStepDown()

-:sctnhead:`Each of the following pieces of code is supposed to draw 2 squares,but fails to run.
+:sctnhead:`Each of the following pieces of code is supposed to a square, but fails.
 Find and correct the problem with each.
 Use the run button, and the python errors to help you find the problem.`

 **Launch 1.**